 A little name-check in this as one of Wales’ hot new generation of writers.
 All revealed on the link above.

-A radio appearance talking about the Half Plus Seven paperback launch, along with news-based noise on class, marriage and pinching toilet paper from hotels.
+A radio appearance talking about the Half Plus Seven paperback launch.

 A review of Half Plus Seven from that literary doyen NWR.
 “One of the most brilliant things about the novel is the way in which Tyte breaks the fourth wall”.
 I knew watching Ferris Bueller’s Day Off 47 times would come in useful somewhere.